vzachari/IronSmithQSM/README.md

 c) Absolute path to MyInputFile needs to be provided
 *(Ex. /home/data/MyAmazingExp/CSVFileVault/File.csv)* if MyInputFile is not in current folder.

 d) Freesurfer_Skip is a reserved folder name under output folder and may be used by Ironsmith.
-See section #5 on Optional features below.
+See section #5 on optional features below.

 ## 4) MyInputFile format: